"I could answer exactly the way you want, Mr. Chairman... I could answer it, but if I did, I would hate myself in the morning."|

 About This Interview

-Ring Lardner, Jr. (1915-2000) was interviewed for three hours in New York, NY.
-Mr. Lardner described his work as a screenwriter and one of the most closely identified victims of the Hollywood blacklist.
-Mr. Lardner described his career as a writer on such films as A Star Is Born (1937), in which he contributed the movie's famous ending; Woman of the Year (1942), for which he and co-writer Michael Kanin won an Academy Award; and Laura (1944), the classic film noir for which he contributed uncredited.
-He described the Hollywood "red scare" which halted his career and placed him on an industry blacklist.
-He described his testimony as an "unfriendly" witness before the House Committee on Un-American Activities (HUAC) that landed him in jail as one of the "Hollywood Ten."
-He spoke in detail about his work in television, which he did under pseudonym during the blacklist era, working on such series as The Adventures of Robin Hood (1955-58), The Buccaneers (1956-57), The Adventures of Sir Lancelot (1956-57), and Ivanhoe (1958).
-Mr. Lardner talked about his emergence from the blacklist in the mid-sixties that culminated with his win of the Academy Award for best adapted screenplay for M*A*S*H (1970).
-The interview was conducted by Michael Rosen on July 1, 1999.
+In his three-hour Archive interview, Ring Lardner, Jr. (1915-2000) describes his work as a screenwriter and one of the most closely identified victims of the Hollywood blacklist.
+Mr. Lardner describes his career as a writer on such films as A Star Is Born (1937), in which he contributed the movie's famous ending; Woman of the Year (1942), for which he and co-writer Michael Kanin won an Academy Award and Laura (1944), the classic film noir for which he contributed uncredited.
+He recounts the Hollywood "red scare" which halted his career and placed him on an industry blacklist.
+He describes his testimony as an "unfriendly" witness before the House Committee on Un-American Activities (HUAC) that landed him in jail as one of the "Hollywood Ten."
+He speaks in detail about his work in television, which he did under pseudonym during the blacklist era, working on such series as The Adventures of Robin Hood (1955-58), The Buccaneers (1956-57), The Adventures of Sir Lancelot (1956-57) and Ivanhoe (1958).
+Mr. Lardner talks about his emergence from the blacklist in the mid-sixties that culminated with his win of the Academy Award for best adapted screenplay for M*A*S*H (1970).
+Michael Rosen conducted the interview in New York, NY on July 1, 1999.